unalhasret/iyzico-front-end-practicum-week2-homeworks/bootstrap-hw2/README.md

 # Instagram Clone
 ### Iyzico Front-end Practicum Bootstrap Homework 2

-The screenshot of the Instagram clone I made using Bootstrap is as follows.
+The screenshot of Instagram clone I made using Bootstrap is as follows.
 ![instagramclone](img/ss.png)